apache/drill/_docs/sql-reference/sql-commands/082-group-by-clause.md

 ---
 title: "GROUP BY Clause"
-date: 2018-11-02
+date: 2018-12-08
 parent: "SQL Commands"
 ---
 The GROUP BY clause identifies the grouping columns for the query.
 You typically use a GROUP BY clause in conjunction with an aggregate expression.
 Grouping columns must be declared when the query computes aggregates with standard functions such as SUM, AVG, and COUNT.
-Currently, Drill does not support grouping on aliases.
+Starting in 1.15, Drill supports aliases in the GROUP BY clause.

 ## Syntax
 The GROUP BY clause supports the following syntax: